Free Initial Assessment

 You can also claim if social services have wrongly accused you of abusive behaviour.

-How Much Compensation for Psychological Damage Could You Claim?
+How Much Compensation for Psychological Damage Could You Claim in the UK?

 The amount of compensation you can receive for a psychological injury claim depends on your specific case and the extent to which your life and those you love are affected.

-Below is the compensation guidelines set by the Judicial College, based on average claims.
+Below are the compensation guidelines set by the Judicial College, based on average claims.

 Type of Injury Compensation Range